colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 Of course, our model has no explicit knowledge of what a "vowel" is, so it's neat to see it picked up naturally as a useful feature.

 Another emergent behaviour is the strong spatial locality.
-Most hidden units have their strong weights tightly clustered on a particular neighbourhood of contiguous character positions.
+With few exceptions, hidden units have their strong weights tightly clustered on a particular neighbourhood of character positions.
 This is neat because, again, we never told our model that certain visible units are "next to" each other - it knows nothing about the input geometry.

+A few more examples below.

 <!-- WIP: carousel -->